 2. Self-extracting archive can impose a risk if you are not sure of the content within.
-Unless you are expecting to receive a self-extracting archive from a trusted source, do not open any self-extracting archive, particularly those you downloaded from some shabby website.
+Unless you are expecting to receive a self-extracting archive from a trusted source, do not open any self-extracting archive, particularly those you downloaded from some shabby websites.

 Creating self-extracting archive in Windows

 Windows comes with this builtin tool – iexpress.exe that allows you to create self-extracting installer.
 The problem with Microsoft is that it loves to hide these useful nifty tools from the public, so it is unsurprisingly to see that few people have heard of this tool.

 In Windows (from XP up to Windows 10), open the “Run” menu and type “iexpress”.
 Select the “iexpress” program.

 On the first screen, select “Create new Self-Extraction Directive file” and click Next.

 On the next screen, select “Extract files only”.
 This will create an self-extracting archive, rather than an installer.